Ethics in project management

 The Institute of Business Ethics believes that all organisations should ‘do the right thing’ because it is the right thing to do.
 However, there is research demonstrating the benefits that businesses who take their ethical values seriously can enjoy:

 - An open culture improves morale.

 - Good relations with customers leads to an enhanced reputation.

 - Ethical companies outperform their peers financially in the long term.

 Road to Chartered: Ethics

-As part of our chartered thought leadership series we are publishing the third in the series on the importance of ethics in professional life.
-We are grateful the Institute of Business Ethics (IBE) for much of the content of this paper.
-The APM is a corporate member of the IBE and we welcome their support.
+As part of our Chartered thought leadership series we are publishing the third in the series on the importance of ethics in professional life.
+We are grateful to the Institute of Business Ethics (IBE) for much of the content of this paper.
+APM is a corporate member of the IBE and we welcome their support.